alexandrovteam/SpaceM/README.md

 Download and install [Fiji release of December 22 2015](https://imagej.net/Fiji/Downloads)

 In `paths.json` add the path of CellProfiler to `"CellProfiler path"` and the path of Fiji to `"Fiji path"`

+The installation time is less than one hour.

 ### Data requirement